-Disney Resort Hotel and Campground guests have privileges and amenities unavailable to those staying outside the World.
+Guests who stay on Disney property enjoy privileges and amenities unavailable to those staying outside the World.
 Though some of these perks are advertising gimmicks, others are real and potentially valuable.
-Here are the benefits and what they mean.
+(Be aware that in 2016 Disney was weighing introducing a resort fee to cover the cost of some things that have historically been included in your per-night room rate.)

 Power shoppers, rejoice: if you're staying on Disney property, you can charge theme-park and Downtown Disney purchases to your hotel room.
 Even better, you can have your loot delivered to your resort's gift shop at no extra charge instead of having to lug it around with you all day long.